laryn/site_map/README.txt

 Installation:
 ------------
-1. Copy the site_map directory to the Drupal modules/ directory.
+1. Place this module directory in your modules folder (this will usually be "sites/all/modules/").
 2. Go to "administer" -> "modules" and enable the module.
 3. Check the "administer" -> "access control" page to enable use of this module to different roles.